Skip to content

 Authentication

-Upon successful authentication the response will include a consumer key/secret what you can use for authorisation.
+Upon successful authentication, the response will include a consumer key/secret that you can use for authorisation.

 Authorisation